Scientist, Advocate, Organizer, Dreamer, Gamer, and Wearer of Graphic T's.

 4. Card Sleeves for Game Play

 A deck can have your valuable cards in it if you properly protect them.
-Shuffling cards that are not protecting can cause bending and wear that will devalue a card.
-The fewer scuffs and scratches a card has the more valuable it can become.
-To keep your cards in the best shape never play the game without putting your cards in sleeves.
+Shuffling cards that are not protected can cause bending and wear that will devalue a card.
+The fewer scuffs and scratches a card has, the more valuable it can become.
+To keep your cards in the best shape, never play the game without putting your cards in sleeves.

-- Not Permanents -- These are cards that are played once and then placed into the graveyard.
+- Non-Permanents: These are cards that are played once and then placed into the graveyard.
 Sorcery cards and instant cards are both great examples.

 Main Card Types